luca-giardina/lara-zipkin/README.md

 ]);

 ```
-LaraZipkinTerminateMiddleware send spans to Zipkin after the response is sent

-LaraZipkinLumenMiddleware track the requests trying to create low cardinality span (ex ``/route/{param}/and/{id}``)

-I suggest you to give names to the routes so you will never have a problem!

 **Laravel Setup**

 edit app.php

 ```
-providers -> Giardina\LaraZipkin\LaraZipkinServiceProvider::class
+'providers' => [
+    ..
+    ..
+    AGiardina\LaraZipkin\LaraZipkinServiceProvider::class,
+],
 ```

-if you want to use the middleware to auto track requests add in Kernel.php in protected $middleware = [];
+if you want to use the middleware to auto track requests edit Kernel.php

 ```
 protected $middleware = [